RedMage4evah/ProjectAltair/README.md

 2. Nothing's stopping other users from paying you to produce more.
 Sure the end result will be free to use, but you deserve to be paid for anything that isn't done for your leisure.

-p.S.
-The repo itself is also cc0, if you want to build a better website or app to contain it, feel free!
+P.S.
+The repo itself is also cc0, if you want to build a better website or app to contain it, feel free to hit me up about it! projectaltairrm@gmail.com